ZippoCode/project_vcs/README.md

 2. **Threshould**: Apply the threshould in HSV colorspace

+## Retrieval Painting
+The task's goal is given a query image find the same similar images in the set.
+This is called Image Retrieval.
+The first step is detected the features of query image and these of image contains in the database and then matches these.
+For the extract the features we used a **Scale-Invariant Feature Transform** ([SIFT](https://docs.opencv.org/master/da/df5/tutorial_py_sift_intro.html))  while for the Features Match we used **FLANN** which filter the matches second the propos of Lowe.

 ### References:
 * [Mean Shift Analysis and Application](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.34.1965&rep=rep1&type=pdf)
 * [Mean Shift: A Robust Approach toward Feature Space Analysis](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.76.8968&rep=rep1&type=pdf)